kwanLeeFrmVi/william-calendar/what-not-to-do.md

 ## Summary

 The best refactor is one that improves performance and maintainability **without breaking any existing features**.
 Always respect the working code, and make changes incrementally with constant testing.

+### Overall Lessons from this Interaction

+This entire interaction serves as a prime example of several critical lessons in software development and debugging:

+1.  **Validate Assumptions Early:** Before embarking on significant changes, especially those involving new libraries or architectural shifts, explicitly confirm compatibility and project constraints (e.g., "Are we allowed to eject from Expo Go?").
+This prevents wasted effort.
+2.  **Incremental Debugging is Key:** When a feature isn't working, break down the problem into the smallest possible units.
+Instead of making multiple changes at once, isolate the problematic area and test changes one by one.
+This helps pinpoint the exact cause of the issue.
+3.  **Understand Library Nuances:** A superficial understanding of a library (like how Zustand selectors work to prevent re-renders) can lead to new, subtle bugs.
+Always delve deeper into the documentation and best practices for critical libraries.
+4.  **Revert and Re-evaluate:** When a series of changes leads to a broken state, don't be afraid to revert to a known working state and re-evaluate the approach.
+Continuing to build on a broken foundation only compounds the problems.
+5.  **Clear Communication is Paramount:** Misunderstandings about requirements (like the initial "slow" selection vs. the desire for multi-select) or constraints (Expo Go) can derail progress.
+Always ask clarifying questions and confirm understanding.
+6.  **Performance is a Journey, Not a Single Fix:** Optimizing performance often involves multiple, iterative steps, each addressing a specific bottleneck.
+It's rarely a one-shot solution.